PhD in Physiology

 Keith Wallace received his PhD in Physiology from the University of California at Los Angeles and did his postdoctoral research at Harvard Medical School.
 His seminal papers published in Science, the American Journal of Physiology, and Scientific American, showed that Transcendental Meditation technique, produced a fourth major state of consciousness different than waking, sleeping, or dreaming.

-Dr. Wallace is currently a trustee of Maharishi University of Management.
+Dr. Wallace is currently a trustee of Maharishi International University.
 He is a professor and the Chair of the Department of Physiology and Health.